MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-146-Foreign-Trade-Zones/subpart-C-Admission-Merchandise-Zone/section-146.32.md

 Authority is hereby given to release the merchandise described in this

-application toName of CarrierSignature and title of carrierrepresentative
+application to Name of Carrier Signature and title of carrier representative

 A blanket or qualified release order may be authorized for the transfer of merchandise to a zone as provided for in § 141.111 of this chapter.